ahrchen/digital-garden-knowselfdaily/_notes/VisionOS/Create accessible spatial experiences.md

 ### [Create accessible spatial experiences](https://developer.apple.com/videos/play/wwdc2023/10034/)

-This video goes over basic accessibility features
+This video goes over basic accessibility features, vision, motor, cognitive, and hearing.
+Designing your application with accessibilitiy in mind helps you design a more accessible application for everybody.

-This video goes over the creation of the [Hello World Application](https://developer.apple.com/documentation/visionos/world), focusing on RealityKit in conjunction with SwiftUI.
-We will learn about how RealityKit works with SwiftUI.

 #### Vision
 - Support users who are visually impaired